 Inflammation is a natural process that helps your body heal and defend itself from harm.

-Chronic inflammation can last for a long time --- weeks, months or years --- and may lead to various health problems.
+Chronic inflammation may last for weeks, months, or years — and may lead to various health problems.

 This article outlines a detailed plan for an anti-inflammatory diet and lifestyle.

 Inflammation is your body’s way of protecting itself from infection, illness, or injury.

 As part of the inflammatory response, your body increases its production of white blood cells, immune cells, and substances called cytokines that help fight infection (

 Classic signs of acute (short-term) inflammation include redness, pain, heat, and swelling.

 On the other hand, chronic (long-term) inflammation often occurs inside your body without any noticeable symptoms.
 This type of inflammation can drive illnesses like diabetes, heart disease, fatty liver disease, and cancer (

 Chronic inflammation can also happen when people are obese or under stress (